How we handle your homeowners or condominium association in Toms Brook

 We require that the tenant abide by all community and association rules.
-To guide us in this endeavor, we will request that the property owner leave a copy of your association rules in a kitchen drawer for the renter's reference.
+To assist us in this duty, we ask that you leave a copy of your association rules in a kitchen drawer for the renter's reference.

 If your rental property is in an association that requires parking passes or pool passes, etc., it is the tenant's responsibility to secure those passes.
-Typically the tenant needs little more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
-In some communities, you'll need to give us the old passes before new passes can be issued.
+Typically the renter needs nothing more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
+In some communities, you'll need to give us your old passes before new passes can be issued.

 Landlord Reference

-a free reference for rental investors in Toms Brook
+a handy source for rental investors in Toms Brook

-- Before you put a renter in your property in Toms Brook
+- Before you lease out your rental property in Toms Brook

 - Collections and evictions